top of page

 Private coaching

 Stella Adler’s technique encourages actors to move beyond imitation and into bold, imaginative choices.
-Rooted in the power of action, circumstance, and clear intention, her approach empowers actors to build rich inner worlds grounded in the text, rather than relying on personal memory or emotional recall.
+Rooted in the power of action, circumstance, and clear justifications, her approach empowers actors to build rich inner worlds grounded in the text, rather than relying on personal memory or emotional recall.

 This technique fosters: